Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 **Visuals:**
 > {
 > **Storyboard Prompt:** "A single, ultra-detailed, photorealistic cinematic still photo in a 16:9 aspect ratio.
 The image captures a wide, cinematic panorama of a futuristic ranch at dawn.
 In the foreground, a cowboy figure (Technickel) leans against a fence made of glowing light beams.
 He's dressed in classic western attire, but his face is a black mask with a simple, friendly emoji LED smile ('^_^').
 The mood is peaceful, optimistic, and high-tech.",
 > **Scene Description:** "A highly detailed, photorealistic, 16:9 aspect ratio sweeping shot across a sprawling ranch at dawn.
 The lighting is cinematic and warm.
-In the foreground, TECHNICKEL, the AI Wrangler, leans against a light-fence post.
+In the foreground, TECHNICKEL, an AI Wrangler, leans against a light-fence post.
 He's dressed in classic cowboy attire (duster coat, boots, cowboy hat).
 His face is completely obscured by a black mask with a vibrant, friendly emoji LED smile ('^_^').",
 > **Action:** "Technickel pushes off the post, walks towards the camera with a confident stride.
 His LED mask gives a subtle, friendly blink.
 He tips his hat.",
 > **Audio - Music:** "A cinematic western guitar melody fused with a subtle, pulsing electronic beat, with an optimistic, morning feel.",
 > **Audio - Soundscape:** "The gentle sounds of a ranch waking up (distant robotic cattle lowing) mixed with a soft electronic hum."
 > }

 **Technickel (Voiceover, calm and confident):**
 Howdy.
 I'm Technickel, an AI Wrangler.
 Out here on the digital ranch, things move fast.
 New trails are blazed every day.
-But this ain't no lawless land.
-There's a new sheriff in town, bringin' order to the chaos of the web.
-Its name is Baseline.
+But this ain't a lawless land.
+Thankfully, a set of rules is bringing order to the chaos.
+They call it Baseline.

 ---